 - Step 2.1: Your advisor will guide you through the process.
 Sketch a proposal and discuss with your advisor and improve it until you and your advisor are happy with it and your advisor confirms that you can submit it to the supervisor Professor Staab who will usually be your main examiner (supervisor) at AC.
 He will either accept the proposal (=>move to step 3) or demand some adjustments (=>repeat step 2.1).

 - Download an example of a well-written proposal here. (=> usually 5-8 pages; try to cover only the most important things and avoid any unnecessary information).

-- Only full professors, assistant professors („Juniorprofessoren“) and habilitated staff members can be the main supervisor/examiner.
+- Only full professors, assistant professors („Juniorprofessoren“) and habilitated staff members with a specific authorization - a so-called "Prüfungsberechtigung" - can be the main supervisor/examiner.

 Step 3: Agree to thesis contract and conditions